 This philosophy goes beyond just content.
 In the SEO sphere, go for high quality links such as chambers of commerce, associations, or sponsorships and avoid cheap links such as directories that are unrelated to your business.
 Google has said from the beginning that the web should be about building relationships.
 Exchange content with horizontal competitors (not direct competitors).
 If you install residential windows, connect with a home siding guy (a horizontal competitor).
 You’ll both benefit from the relationship.
 Also, if you build relationships in the real world, you’ll find that they spill over into the digital world.
 So, put yourself out there!

 Take time to have others proofread and edit what you write.
 There’s nothing that turns readers off more than typos and grammatical errors.
 These can look unprofessional and get in the way of your messaging.
-If you don’t have anyone else to help proofread, try Grammarly.

 4. Go Where Your Competitors Can’t (or Won’t) Follow

 The key to differentiating yourself from your competitors is going where they can’t follow.
 In most instances, that means creating unique content.
 Go the extra mile by creating:

 - In-depth content – 1,000+ word pieces of blog content.

 - Custom images and videos – create your own videos and photograph your own images.

 - Unique brand voice – know who you are and who your audience is.
 Be true to yourself.

 Video is becoming more and more popular, and people are consuming more of it than ever.
 If you supplement your content with videos, you’ll be ahead of the curve.

 One of the most common complaints I hear from clients is that they just don’t have the time to do these things.
 You run a business, and that business is probably not a digital marketing business.
 If you’re not sure if you need digital marketing help, start with our free SEO audit tool.